 As the city lies in proximity to the river of Nistru, the commercial trade gets easy access, pumping Orhei’s economy up.

-Culturally speaking, Orhei boasts in both archaeological complex and museums.
-One of Moldova points of interest can be unraveled here in Orhei, which is the Orheiul Vechi Monastery with its rocky bluffs and monasteries out of caves.
+Culturally speaking, Orhei boasts in both archaeological complexes and museums.
+Moldova’s points of interest can be unraveled here in Orhei, the Orheiul Vechi Monastery with its rocky bluffs and monasteries out of caves.
 Wrapping every feature together, it’s evident as to why Orhei has one of the best offers when it comes to sightseeing in Moldova.

-With this, there is undoubtedly a lot of exhilaratingly exciting places to visit in Moldova, which is exclusive to Soroca.
+With this, there are undoubtedly many exhilaratingly exciting places to visit in Moldova, which is exclusive to Soroca.
 Historical yet fascinating at the same time, the Soroca Fortress brings Moldova’s history to every visitor.
 From its medieval style to serving as the primary defense of the country’s border, this ancient architecture is now an attraction, building a trademark structure for the city of Soroca.